 (Matthew Hervey 6)

-Newly returned from India, Matthew Hervey joins a mission sent to assess the situation and lend support to the Portuguese regent.
-But the Peninsula is redolent with memories.
-It was here, nearly twenty years earlier, that the young Cornet Hervey had his first taste of action when the 6th Light Dragoons played their part in Sir John Moore's defiant stand at Corunna.
-And as he prepares for battle once more, Hervey finds himself confronting ghosts from his past...
+Newly returned from India, Matthew Hervey joins a party of officers sent to lend support to the Portugese regent.
+But the Peninsula is a place redolent with memories.
+For it was here as a seventeen-year-old cornet that Hervey had his first taste of military action.
+The French had forced the British army into ignominious retreat until, under the leadership of Sir John Moore, they made a defiant stand at Corunna.

 “With this intelligent but pacy book, Brigadier Mallinson stays well on course to be regarded as the landlubbers' Patrick O'Brian'”